pikvm/pikvm/docs/faq.md

     Double check your wiring as per [the documentation](/README.md#setting-up-the-v2).
 Make sure you placed the relays (G3VM-61A1) in the correct orientation.
 The relays for switches (Power, Reset) have a different orientation than the ones for LEDs.

-??? question "My PiKVM keeps disconnecting from the Wi-Fi netowrk"
+??? question "My PiKVM keeps disconnecting from the Wi-Fi network"
     Try to edit "/etc/conf.d/wireless-regdom" and look for your region and uncomment it.
 For example: `WIRELESS_REGDOM="US"`.